SAP-archive/teched2020-developer-keynote/s4hana/sandbox/README.md

 #### Make a deployment to Kyma

 Now everything is ready to make a deployment to the Kyma runtime.
-The deployment is described in the `deployment.yaml` file, which includes a reference to the Docker image you've just published to the container registry.
-It will be retrieved using the secret you just created.
+The deployment is described in the `deployment.yaml` file, which includes a number of important references that should now be familiar to you.
+Take a quick look at the contents of this file to see them, and you'll also need to make a modification too.
+Let's first look at them:

+- the API key for the API Hub sandbox system (plus a pointer to the endpoint in the form of a destination definition)
+- the Docker image ("s4mock"), stored in the GitHub Package Registry
+- the "regcred" secret you just created

+Make sure you modify the value for the following property:

+`spec -> template -> spec -> containers -> image`

+Initially, this will have the following value:

+`docker.pkg.github.com/sap-samples/teched2020-developer-keynote/s4mock:latest`

+Change this to match your forked repository that your working from.
+Following the example from earlier, where the user 'qmacro' has forked the repository, the change in this case needs to be made so that the value becomes:

+`docker.pkg.github.com/qmacro/teched2020-developer-keynote/s4mock:latest`

+Make sure this matches your GitHub org / username and repository name and save the file.

 The deployment is quite simple at this stage (as you can see from the `deploy` function in the [`k`](k) script).
 Invoke it with the "deploy" action thus: